se-rmutl/engse206-lab/term-project/final-task/Task#1-Implementation-Guide.md

     u.username,
     u.fullName,
     u.role,
-    t.name as teamName,
+    t.team_name as teamName,
     u.status
-FROM Users u
+FROM users u
-LEFT JOIN Teams t ON u.teamId = t.id
+LEFT JOIN teams t ON u.teamId = t.team_id
 WHERE u.deletedAt IS NULL;

 -- 4. Count users by role
 SELECT role, COUNT(*) as count
-FROM Users
+FROM users
 WHERE deletedAt IS NULL
 GROUP BY role;

 -- 5. Find user by username
-SELECT * FROM Users
+SELECT * FROM users
 WHERE username = 'AG001' AND deletedAt IS NULL;
 ```